faultyagatha/faultyagatha.github.io/splash-page.md

   caption: "Photo credit: [**@faultyagatha**](https://instagram.com/faultyagatha/)"
 excerpt: "Hello there and welcome to my world!
 I am Faulty Agatha, a visual artist and creative technologist living in Berlin."
 intro:
   - excerpt: 'In my art practice, I merge video, creative coding, and game design to create experimental visual experiences.
-I enjoy coding and try to code whenever I can, as for example, I did with this website.
+I enjoy coding and try to code whenever I can, as for example, I do with this website.
 Below is the short-list of my works.
 If you like them drop me a line at **faulty.agatha(at)gmail(dot)com.**'
 feature_row1:
   - image_path: assets/images/unsplash-gallery-image-1-th.jpg